top of page

 “It is almost like looking through the eyes of the Lord, who numbers all the feathers of the sparrow and every mite that nestles there.”

-At the end of the story, we find out that Charles is busy building a mediator in the form of the Correlator, which is the ironic ending because that is, in fact the reality that exists, something we see in the subliminal signal line early in the story: "A subliminal coupling, or the possibility of it, was already assumed by the inventor."
-Because truth must be mediated (assuming Lafferty takes the view of something like 1 Timothy 2:5), the Correlator trades absolute peeping-tom level epistemic disclosure for what already exists:
+At the end of the story, we find out that Charles is busy building a mediator in the form of the Correlator, which is the ironic ending, because that is, in fact, the reality that already exists—something we glimpse early on in the subliminal-signal line: “A subliminal coupling, or the possibility of it, was already assumed by the inventor.”
+Charles is inventing something unnecessary because it is what humans have always done with other humans: arrive at a consensus about what is, according to Lafferty.
+There is something to be said here about the Holy Spirit and the transmission of revealed truth; truth must be mediated (assuming Lafferty takes something like the view in 1 Timothy 2:5).
+The Correlator trades absolute, peeping-tom-level epistemic disclosure for what already exists: mediated access, negotiated reality, sacramental participation, the human-made commons of “what is” of various types of world formation below World 1, Prime.

 “The Correlator is designed to minimize and condition the initial view of the world seen through other eyes, to soften the shock of understanding others.
 Misunderstandings can be agreeable.
 But there is something shattering about sudden perfect understanding.”